 This view displays a table with Windows Updates that are installed on the endpoints in your organization with the following details: Title, KB, Severity, Endpoints, Servers, CVE, CVSS, Products, and Categories.

 In the Installed view, you are allowed to select one or multiple entries and Hide them from the view using the Hide Updates button from the dropdown menu.
 You can also use the Select GP dropdown menu to list the installed Windows Updates for the selected Group Policy.
-The Show Hidden Updates radio button allows you to display all the hidden Windows Updates. - Pending
+The Show Hidden Updates radio button allows you to display all the hidden Windows Updates.
+The updates can be listed per update or per endpoint. - Pending

 - Available